top of page

 *We have an important question to ask you:

-How much do you think it will cost you to to not Design, Build and Engineer your Dream Home correctly the first time?
+How much do you think it will cost you to not Design, Build, and Engineer your Dream Home correctly the first time?

-Having all your hard-earned investment destroyed by a major earthquake of Richter 7 or a 240MPH Hurricane blasting through tearing apart your entire home.
+Have all your hard-earned investment destroyed by a major earthquake of Richter 7 or a 240MPH Hurricane blasting through and tearing apart your entire home.
 Fatal Outcome: Causing you to rebuild your home again.

 The aftermath: How much time loss, stress, inconvenience and now all with double the added build costs of rebuilding again.
 How much is that worth to you to design and build your Dream Home right the first time?